gabrielmulligan/fishersirisdataset/README-FISHER.md

 These are the scatterplot diagrams showing the distribution of a) Sepal Length and Width and b) Petal Length and Width across the three species of Iris.

 ![Figure 1: Scatterplot Diagrams of Fisher's Iris Dataset](https://github.com/gabrielmulligan/fishersirisdataset/blob/master/Fisher_Scatterplots.png)
+#### Figure 1: Scatterplot Diagrams of Fisher's Iris Dataset

 and a summary of the main statistics of the dataset, per species:-

 ![Figure 2: Tabular Summary of the Primary Statistics of each Iris species](https://github.com/gabrielmulligan/fishersirisdataset/blob/master/Fisher_Summary.png)
+#### Figure 2: Tabular Summary of the Primary Statistics of each Iris species

 # Findings